Television: Color

 In 1972, sales of color sets finally surpassed sales of black-and-white sets.
 Color broadcasting in Europe was not standardized on the PAL format until the 1960s, and broadcasts did not start until 1967.
-By this point many of the technical issues in the early sets had been worked out, and the spread of color sets in Europe was fairly rapid.
-By the mid-1970s, the only stations broadcasting in black-and-white were a few high-numbered UHF stations in small markets, and a handful of low-power repeater stations in even smaller markets such as vacation spots.
-By 1979, even the last of these had converted to color and, by the early 1980s, B&W sets had been pushed into niche markets, notably low-power uses, small portable sets, or for use as video monitor screens in lower-cost consumer equipment.
-By the late 1980s even these areas switched to color sets.
+By this point, many of the technical issues in the early sets had been worked out, and the spread of color sets in Europe was fairly rapid.
+By the mid-1970s, the only stations broadcasting in black-and-white were a few high-numbered UHF stations in small markets and a handful of low-power repeater stations in even smaller markets such as vacation spots.
+By 1979, even the last of these had converted to color.
+By the early 1980s, B&W sets had been pushed into niche markets, notably low-power uses, small portable sets, or for use as video monitor screens in lower-cost consumer equipment.
+By the late 1980s, even these last holdout niche B&W environments had inevitably shifted to color sets.